Artwork for podcast Top Traders Unplugged

 Alan:

-A lot of books behind you, a.
+A lot of books behind you.

 Ian:

-Reading, you know, is, is, is really important but, but I think the other thing is to recognize is that in the last five years a lot of people feel that macro hasn't been important and isn't going to be important anymore.
+A lot of books behind me.
+There are a tremendous number of helpful books.
+Reading, you know, is really important.
+But I think the other thing is to recognize is that in the last five years a lot of people feel that macro hasn't been important and isn't going to be important anymore.
 And I think that's a very dangerous assumption.

-And reading, you know, excellent commentators, you know, who are strong in their macro like John Orders and Rob Armstrong, not wanting to limiting to those, but those are people that I've enjoyed listening to, working with over the years, you know, and just getting yourself more up to speed.
-Hard to identify any particular books and that's one of the lovely things about being a strategist rather than economist.
+So, understanding where we are in the economic cycle and thinking about those macro relationships, I think is very crucial.
+And reading excellent commentators, who are strong in their macro like John Orders and Rob Armstrong, not wanting to limit to those, but those are people that I've enjoyed listening to, working with, over the years.
+And just getting yourself more up to speed.
+It’s hard to identify any particular books and that's one of the lovely things about being a strategist rather than economist.
+There are loads of textbooks about economics, very few about investment strategy.

 Alan:

 Right, interesting.
-Yeah, well, maybe you'll address that someday now that you've hit your two decade anniversary.
+Yeah, well, maybe you'll address that someday now that you've hit your two-decade anniversary.
 But thanks very much for coming on, Ian.
+Obviously, our listeners can follow your work at Absolute Strategy Research and I can.

 Ian:

-Feel LinkedIn and things like that.
+And on LinkedIn and things like that.

 Alan: